 After the trip to the floating market, we headed for the airport towards our next stop: Chiang Mai.

-Bangkok from above
+Bangkok from above, at night

 3 Days Travel Itinerary in Bangkok